-Under Financial Reporting Standard 5 the Group and Company are required to report their transactions with brokers, including debtor and creditor balances, on a gross basis, according to the principal involved.
+Under Financial Reporting Standard 5 "Reporting the Substance of Transactions" the Group and Company are required to report their transactions with brokers, including debtor and creditor balances, on a gross basis, according to the principal involved.
 In May 1997 a principal to principal ledger was put in place and is now receiving data from the broker-based system for this purpose.
 However, it will take time to populate fully the principal to principal ledger.
-Accordingly, only a proportion of the Group's debtor and creditor balances as at 31 December 2004 are stated on a gross basis.
+Accordingly, only a proportion of the Group's debtor and creditor balances as at 31 December 2005 are stated on a gross basis.